scanoss/fossology/README.md

 * Snippet Matching feature
 * Source and path location of the original code

-At the time of writing this document, SCANOSS Agent source code is waiting to be merged to FOSSOlogy main branch so instructions to deploy from an alternative repository fork are provided.
+At the time of writing this document, SCANOSS Agent source code is waiting to be merged to FOSSology main branch so instructions to deploy from an alternative repository fork are provided.

 <h3>Instructions</h3>